OFS/ofs.github.io/docs/hw/common/reference_manual/oneapi_asp/oneapi_asp_ref_mnl.md

 | Maximum Pending Reads	| Maximum number of pending read transfers the component can process without asserting a waitrequest signal.
 Intel® recommended value is 64 if BSP has two global memory banks or fewer and 128 if BSP has four or more global memory banks. <br> CAUTION: A high Maximum Pending Reads value causes Platform Designer to insert a deep response FIFO buffer, between the component's host and agent, that consumes a lot of device resources.
 It also increases the achievable bandwidth between host and memory interfaces. |
 | Split read/write bursts on burst word boundary | Enable splitting of read and write bursts on burst word boundary. <br> Enable this parameter if the Number of banks parameter value is greater than 1, and the burst reads and writes that the host controller sends to the agent port crosses burst word boundary. |

-**Table 3-2: Signals and Ports for the OpenCL Memory Bank Divider Component**
+**Table 3-2: Signals and Ports for the Memory Bank Divider Component**

 | Signal or Port | Description |
 |---------|---------|